New to Latin and Afro Dance in Edinburgh

 Bachata

-Slower, smoother and one of the easiest Latin dances to pick up.
+Originating from the Dominican Republic, bachata is slow, smooth and one of the easiest Latin dances to pick up.
 The basic step is simple and the music is melodic, so most people are dancing socially within a few weeks.

 Kizomba